reckafella/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  9. 8-true_knowledge -- a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

 10. 9-divide_and_rule -- a script that prints the result of POWER divided by DIVIDE, followed by a new line.
-POWER and DIVIDE are environment variables
+POWER and DIVIDE are environment variables.

+11. 10-love_exponent_breath -- Write a script that displays the result of BREATH to the power LOVE

+    BREATH and LOVE are environment variables
+    The script should display the result, followed by a new line